Merkel takes swipe at SPD's Scholz in last Bundestag session before vote | DW | 07.09.2021

 The far-right leader said Germany's immigration policy in 2015 and 2016 would go down as "the greatest failure" Merkel's time in office.
 She said it had created an "uncertain and divided" country.

-Weidel also claimed the CDU government was "lining the pockets" of renewable energy interests, calling Germany the "only hippy country" in the world pursuing a reduced carbon footprint at any cost.
+Weidel also claimed the CDU government was "lining the pockets" of renewable energy interests, calling Germany the "only hippie country" in the world pursuing a reduced carbon footprint at any cost.